East Asian Studies BA

 Don’t forget, as part of this degree you also have the option to take language classes in Chinese, Japanese and/or Korean in all three years of your course.
 If you chose to take this option your language study will be less intense than that of students on our Chinese, Japanese and Korean Studies degrees meaning you have more time in your schedule to focus on the history, culture and politics of East Asia.

 In your first year, you will take a core module in East Asian Studies to enable you to understand the regional context and the links - geographical, historical, cultural, social and political - between the East Asian states; and a choice of modules on the Critical Analysis of texts about East Asia, to enable you to interpret and utilise scholars' writings about East Asia.

-Plus up to 40 credits of unrestricted or Chinese, Japanese or Korean language, modules.
+Plus up to 20 credits of unrestricted or East Asian language modules.

 In your second year, you will be able to choose from a range of modules with a focus on the disciplinary study of East Asia, to enable you to understand the different approaches taken to the region by historians, political scientists, and sociologists, among others.
 Whilst this degree does not have a core language component you will have the option to take non-specialist language modules in Chinese, Japanese or Korean if you wish.
 This degree is highly flexible and offers you a range of options which you can tailor to your own interests and career aspirations.

 You will take 4 modules from the following list